 3. You Have Time to Strategize and Prepare

 Successful seasonal businesses take full advantage of the extended time they have to prepare for the busy season.
-They put tremendous thought into their marketing strategies, improve the quality of their offerings, change their pricing structure, etc. To clarify, nearly every opportunity to maximize the likelihood of success is taken.
+They put considerable thought into their marketing strategies, improve the quality of their offerings, change their pricing structure, etc. To clarify, nearly every opportunity to maximize the likelihood of success is taken.

 3. Business Loans Made Just for You